MattEttler/architecture-toolkit/index.md

 ArchiMate is a very strong option when it comes to modelling.
 It offers the ability to model relationships once, and create many different view.

-### Observations
+### Properties of an "Ideal Schematic"

-An ideal schematic must be a planar embeddable graph.
+- it must be a planar embeddable graph.
-An ideal schematic must have only has straight edges.
-An ideal schematic must be a visually literal representation of its information. circuit angles must be uniform. edge labels should the top-left of an edge. vertices lightly-prefer to be uniformly denser than sparse.
+- edges must be straight.
+- edges should be perpendicular.
+- edges and nodes should be uniform.
+- edge labels should be positioned consistently.
+- information should be presented literally.
+- vertices should be uniformly denser than sparse.

-Every time you put a kink in an edge, you are adding extra information that does not add to the functional .
+Remember: Every time you put a kink in an edge, you are adding extra information that rarely represents anything functional.